-Similarly, as you examine your source data, you'll probably notice where relatively stable data may be shared between two or more record types.
-When this is apparent, consider using a separate record type to store this data.
+As you examine your source data, notice where relatively stable data may be shared between two or more record types, and consider using a separate record type to store this data.
 For example, if you have Customer and Warehouse record types, basic location data like state or province, postal code, and country can be stored in a separate record type called Location since it's unlikely to change.

 In a database, this separate record type would be called a lookup table.
 Storing your lookup data in a record type has many benefits, like: